Hyperpersonalization as Polite Surveillance Capitalism

 Maybe coincidence.
 Maybe not.
 The fact that I can’t be sure anymore says everything.

-It’s not a technical detail.
-It’s the seamless surveillance of a person.
+Today it’s the seamless surveillance of a person.

 The industry calls that context.
 I call it profiling.